laoergege/laoergege-blog/packages/vuepress-plugin-vssue-next-compat/README.md

 # @laoergege/vuepress-plugin-vssue-next-compat

-the compat version of vuepress-plugin-vssue for vuepress-next.
+The compat version of vuepress-plugin-vssue for vuepress-next.

-## why
+## Why

-[vssue](https://vssue.js.org/) is currently developed based on vue2, so it is not compatible with vuepress-next.
+[Vssue](https://vssue.js.org/) is currently developed based on vue2, so it is not compatible with vuepress-next.

 ## Usage